 Review Process and Criteria

-Programs can require either a one- or two-stage submission process.
-In a two-stage process, applicants will be required to submit a pre-proposal and, if invited to the next stage, a full application.
+Programs can involve a one- or two-stage submission process.
+In a two-stage process, applicants are required to submit a pre-proposal and, if invited to the next stage, a full application.
 As requirements for each program may differ, applicants should carefully review submission instructions and use proposal templates if required.

 All submissions undergo an administrative and scientific review, which also considers our funding priorities.
 Submitting companies also undergo a general evaluation to assess financials and overall company health.

 Applications that are complete and responsive to the RFA will be evaluated by MJFF scientific staff and a grant review committee comprising scientists who are familiar with the methods of proposed projects and the goals of the funding program.